 Austin is one of the most popular cities in Texas due to its rich history and lively culture.
 As a whole, the changes in rent Austin we see are minimal and below average when we compare Austin to many other cities in the U.S.

 Placed in the heart of Texas, Austin is one of the South’s most consistent city in terms of living cost.
-Austin is the fourth-largest city in Texas, with just short of 1 million residents.
+Austin is the fourth-largest city in Texas, with just short of 1 million residents, and that continues to rise, being popular with young professional millennials.

 The Austin rent prices will also be compared to the broader market in that region, along with the total market of the U.S. For starters, it’s highly worth mentioning Austin apartment prices are below the national rent average of $1,430 a month.